This is the guide for one of three issues.

 The second part makes sure they do not block new scheduled jobs from running.
 It does not erase anything.
 Be sure to stop the scheduler service before running this and that no current executions are running.

 UPDATE dbo.ScheduleJobs SET ProcessId = NULL WHERE ProcessId is not null or ProcessId = ''

-After this you can erase the old logs through the Repository Administration tool.
-The ones that has no end date is equal those with an unknown status.
+After this, you can erase the old logs through the Repository Administration tool.
+The ones that have no end date are equal to those with an unknown status.

 Restart the service and anything should be up and running again.